ethdebug/solidity-data-representation/src/locations-detailed.md

 every [elementary type](#user-content-types-overview-overview-of-the-types-lookup-types) (the legal key types).
-For the elementary types which are direct, the value can be converted to a string of bytes by the representations listed in the [section on direct types](#representations-of-direct-types), with the lengths as listed in the [direct types table](#user-content-types-overview-overview-of-the-types-direct-types-table-of-direct-types); for the lookup elementary type
+For the elementary types which are direct, the value can be converted to a string of bytes by the representations listed in the [section on direct types](#user-content-types-overview-overview-of-the-types-direct-types-representations-of-direct-types), with the lengths as listed in the
+[direct types table](#user-content-types-overview-overview-of-the-types-direct-types-table-of-direct-types); for the lookup elementary type
 `bytes` ([and `string`](#user-content-types-overview-overview-of-the-types-lookup-types)), well, this by itself represents a string of bytes!
 Similarly, the position `p` is regarded as